Artistan/homestead-manager/README.md

 path for the ```hosts``` file: ```%WINDIR%\System32\drivers\etc\hosts```

 By default on a Windows host, the ```hosts``` file is not writable without elevated privileges.
-If hostmanager detects that it cannot overwrite the file, it will attempt to do so with elevated privileges, causing the [UAC](http://en.wikipedia.org/wiki/User_Account_Control) prompt to appear.
+If hsmanager detects that it cannot overwrite the file, it will attempt to do so with elevated privileges, causing the [UAC](http://en.wikipedia.org/wiki/User_Account_Control) prompt to appear.